-From its famously fantastic curries to stellar seafood, Durban and its surrounding areas of the North Coast has always been everyone’s favourite holiday destination.
-After a burst of new openings and the rapid growth of the restaurant scene, the East Coast city pumps all year round with new bars, fresh seafood and casual café-style fare.
+From its famously fantastic curries to stellar seafood, Durban and the surrounding areas has always been a favourite holiday destination.
+After a burst of new openings and the rapid growth of the restaurant scene, the East Coast city pumps all year round with cool tapas spots, fresh seafood and casual café-style fare.

-Smokin’ Joe’s (Berea) – Eat Out Savanna Best Burger Eatery: winner
+Republik (Durban North) – 2017 Eat Out Savanna Best Burger Eatery in KZN

 Greedy Buddha (Umhlanga Rocks)